Harsh-D20/kompression/README.md

 ![Standard K-Means Algorithm](images/k-means.png)

 A slight modification is made to the Standard K-Means Algorithm, where we iterate only a set number of times, not until convergence.

+## Link

+The website is deployed at: <https://harsh-d20.github.io/kompression/>